Hoarding is a mental health condition that means collecting and keeping large quantities of items.

 Whilst this may seem like a harmless thing to do, it can create a serious Fire Risk.

-The hoarded items, particularly if they made from flammable materials, create an environment for fires to not only start, but also to spread very easily and quickly.
+The hoarded items, particularly if they are made from flammable materials, create an environment for fires to not only start but also to spread very easily and quickly.

-Examples of hoarding and how we rate the dangers can be found on our
+Examples of hoarding and how we rate the dangers can be found in our Clutter Image Rating below.

 If you have concerns about any hoarding please fill in our Safe and Well Form and a member of our prevention team will be in contact.